Updated: January 9, 2025

 You can always use Google maps to categorize your search while trying to find the right place to work in.
 Also, you can use some apps like Croissant to find a proper co-working space nearby, in which you find the real-time availability in the place you are about to book.
 It also allows you to buy credit that you can use at multiple co-working spaces.

-Everything is getting done online now and, as a remote worker, it’s almost impossible to settle in a country that doesn’t provide good internet connectivity or mobile service.
+Everything is done online now and, as a remote worker, it’s almost impossible to settle in a country that doesn’t provide good internet connectivity or mobile service.

 If you have already chosen to work remotely in Portugal, rest assured that there are amazing connectivity services in this country.
 Recently, the internet services in Portugal gained much solid ground and they keep improving quickly.

-Portugal features a high-speed internet infrastructure with various WIFI hotspots around the country.
+It’s worth mentioning that Portugal ranked 22nd in the world for fixed broadband speeds in November 2024.Portugal features a high-speed internet infrastructure with various Wi-Fi hotspots around the country.
 You will also find an internet connection in almost all accommodation types and hosts usually indicate their free internet connection in their listing.
-You may also use fast.com to test your internet connection speed in your accommodation.
+You may also use fast.com to test the speed of the internet connection in your accommodation.

-4G and mobile
+GC-ICON-324G and mobile

 Not only is the internet connectivity super in Portugal, but also the mobile connectivity is in good shape.
 In Portugal, the download speed for smartphones averages at 35 Mbps with pings of just 31ms.
 You should know that mobile network coverage is the highest in big cities like Porto, Lisbon, and the Algarve area, yet other cities still offer amazing network services.